microprofile-extensions/openapi-ext/swagger-ui/README.md

 * **openapi.ui.copyrightBy** - Adds a name to the copyright in the footer.
 Defaults to none.
 * **openapi.ui.copyrightYear** - Adds the copyright year.
 Defaults to current year.
 * **openapi.ui.title** - Adds the title in the window.
 Defaults to "MicroProfile - Open API".
-* **openapi.ui.serverInfo** - Adds info on the server.
-Defaults to the system server info.
 * **openapi.ui.contextRoot** - Adds the context root.
 Defaults to the current value.
 * **openapi.ui.yamlUrl** - The URL for the OpenApi yaml.
 Defaults to /openapi
 * **openapi.ui.swaggerUiTheme** - Use a theme from swagger-ui-themes.
 Defaults to "flattop".